 If you think you’ll never be burglarized, you’ll fail to take precautions to keep it from happening.
 If you think you’ll never fall sexually, you’ll fail to take precautions to keep it from happening.

 Years ago there was scuttlebutt concerning an international “hit list,” a calculated plan for paid assassins to murder strategic world leaders.
 The Enemy, Satan, has maintained a spiritual and moral “hit list” throughout the ages.
 Since God’s children are close to God’s heart, Christians are at the very top of that list.
 The more involved you are in ministry, the greater vested interests Satan has in destroying you and God’s work in and through you.
 God requires that we be holy and pure instruments to be used by him (2 Timothy 2:20-21).
 More Christians (including Christian leaders) are lost to serving Christ due to sexual immorality than anything else.
-(See my booklet Sexual Temptation: How Christian Workers can Win the Battle.)
+(See my booklet Sexual Temptation: Establishing Guardrails and Winning the Battle.)

 This means that the forces of evil have taken out a contract on you.
 There is a price on your head.
 Satan has declared war on you: “Our battle is not against flesh and blood, but against principalities and powers of darkness, against spiritual forces of evil in the invisible realm” (Ephesians 6:12).
 These evil beings have vested interests in your moral collapse.
 They will do everything in their power to strike out at Christ and his church through enticing you into immorality.